aivruu/title/README.md

 * Multiple adapts for handle the majory Minecraft versions.
 * Easy to use.
 * Fast, Lightweight and flexible.
+* Send Titles or ActionBars with duration.
+* Modify the Header/Footer of TabList (1.8 - 1.19.3)

 You can view a detailed example [here](docs/ExamplePlugin.java).